-What role do social networks play in QAnon’s popularity?
+What role does social media play in QAnon’s popularity?

 The Facebook Papers.
 That’s what thousands of pages of leaked internal documents are being called.
 Apart from showing Facebook’s mishandling of misinformation, it also demonstrated that Facebook was well aware of the damage its algorithm was having on people—and how quickly it shuffles people down a conspiracy-laced rabbit hole.
 A study conducted by Facebook researchers demonstrated just how easy it is for someone with a conservative political leaning to be served QAnon conspiracies and right-wing misinformation.

 In 2019, a researcher set up a fake Facebook account for a fictitious Carol Smith, a hypothetical Wilmington, North Carolina, mom who was politically conservative.
 Within just two days of her profile being created, Smith received recommendations to join Facebook groups that were dedicated to QAnon.
 Even without following these groups, within a week, her feed was full of hate speech and disinformation that violated Facebook’s policies.